 I particularly would be interested to see if and how the conversation on AI might shift as well, to hopefully recognize limitations and properly address this.
 The hype balloon can end with some costly mistakes, I think VR is an interesting solution that kind of points out this lack of delivery.
 With a massive projection for a giant industry, we are barely beginning to see true use cases, with those in the business just taking hold.
 Will AI be next?

 As a direct response to some of the very large moves being made in the past few years, it seems there could be a bit of a rift developing in the market.
-Larger, former legacy providers are shifting to the cloud, and fast.
+Larger, former legacy providers are shifting to cloud-based UC.
 We’re noticing a large presence of Enterprise communications making their way into the digital first UCaaS market, away from the traditional on-prem UC solutions of the past.

 We’ve seen large names like Cisco shift away from collaboration as they purchased Broadsoft for a complete UCaaS solution, and we’ve even seen interesting plays like LogMeIn grabbing Jive to create a complete UCaaS platform.
 Avaya and Mitel have also gone headfirst into a UCaaS world with their own platforms and solutions.
 With the spending power of these larger players looking to take control of the UCaaS stream, we’re going to see a need for smaller vendors to stay competitive.

 Now providers, like Nextiva, generally have a few cards up their sleeves.
 But while smaller providers can be more agile to adopt new paradigms or priority shifts, a lack of resources can of course be a limiting factor in the ability to execute and deliver on time.
 I do want to point out again that this doesn’t mean small providers are going to be crushed, again Dialpad is even leveraging AI, with minimal change to the very affordable Dialpad pricing plans.